Galapagos Cell Phone Coverage – A Traveler’s Guide

 All you’ll be able to do with one of these phones is text and call.
 No internet, no email, but you will be able to play the classic version of Snake and a few other golden oldies 🙂

-If you’re doing a Galapagos cruise, you probably won’t even need the burner phone.
+If you’re going on a Galapagos cruise, you probably won’t even need the burner phone.
 There will be an emergency contact phone on board, and the tour guides will give you that information before boarding.
 Just ask in advance to make sure if this is something that’s important to you.

 If you want a handy way of checking cell phone coverage around the world as you go on these awesome adventures, take a look at OpenSignal in the PlayStore.
 You can use their map to see markers of what kind of cell coverage people are getting all over, even in these remote places like the Galapagos Islands.
 It also shows you what kinds of networks are available, as well as who the providers are.